syamantak42/Agentic_AI_with_Langgraph/README.md

 ## Simple Agents with Local LLM (LangGraph + Ollama)

-This repo contains a minimal agentic workflow with local LLM.
+This repo contains examples of minimal agentic workflow with local LLM.

 - Uses LangGraph and LangChain Core
 - Uses a local LLM through Ollama